 Harassment or bullying is regarded as a serious matter and will not be tolerated.
-Please see the Grace Lutheran School Policy on Bullying (2019) in the appendix for specific information on bullying.
+Please see the Grace Lutheran School Policy on Bullying (2023) in the appendix for specific information on bullying.
+All students in Grades 1-8 will sign the Bullying Policy each year confirming their understanding and acceptance of the policy.